nikitakent/solana-ecosystem/1 - The Validators.md

 - Solana has a fixed number of blocks (aka slots) per epoch: $432,000$.
 - $r_{block}$ is the current block reward, which is determined by the base fee and prioritisation fees.
 For the analysis, we assume $r_{block}$ to be constant at $0.0156$ SOL, fluctuating marginally over time.

 Validators can also earn revenue via a block ordering technique called **Maximum Extractable Value** (MEV).
-This technique is more controversial than not, since a lot of MEV is exploitative[^PWC].
-Not all validators run MEV, and those that successfully run MEV have sophisticated algorithmic bots that beat other validator's bots.
-I have excluded the inclusion of MEV in this analysis since it is a fraction of what total block rewards generate and is the crypto equivalent to getting a "bonus" (as opposed to a reliable, fixed income).
+This technique is more controversial than not, since a lot of MEV is exploitative[^PWC] and revenues are volatile.
+For these reasons, MEV is not considered to be a foundational economic incentive for validators.

 **Analysis**